xcherryio/apis/goapi/xdbapi/docs/AsyncStateExecuteResponse.md

 HasPublishToLocalQueue returns a boolean if a field has been set.

-### GetUpsertGlobalAttributes
+### GetWriteToGlobalAttributes

-`func (o *AsyncStateExecuteResponse) GetUpsertGlobalAttributes() []GlobalAttributeValue`
+`func (o *AsyncStateExecuteResponse) GetWriteToGlobalAttributes() []GlobalAttributeTableRowUpdate`

-GetUpsertGlobalAttributes returns the UpsertGlobalAttributes field if non-nil, zero value otherwise.
+GetWriteToGlobalAttributes returns the WriteToGlobalAttributes field if non-nil, zero value otherwise.

-### GetUpsertGlobalAttributesOk
+### GetWriteToGlobalAttributesOk

-`func (o *AsyncStateExecuteResponse) GetUpsertGlobalAttributesOk() (*[]GlobalAttributeValue, bool)`
+`func (o *AsyncStateExecuteResponse) GetWriteToGlobalAttributesOk() (*[]GlobalAttributeTableRowUpdate, bool)`

-GetUpsertGlobalAttributesOk returns a tuple with the UpsertGlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetWriteToGlobalAttributesOk returns a tuple with the WriteToGlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUpsertGlobalAttributes
+### SetWriteToGlobalAttributes

-`func (o *AsyncStateExecuteResponse) SetUpsertGlobalAttributes(v []GlobalAttributeValue)`
+`func (o *AsyncStateExecuteResponse) SetWriteToGlobalAttributes(v []GlobalAttributeTableRowUpdate)`

-SetUpsertGlobalAttributes sets UpsertGlobalAttributes field to given value.
+SetWriteToGlobalAttributes sets WriteToGlobalAttributes field to given value.

-### HasUpsertGlobalAttributes
+### HasWriteToGlobalAttributes

-`func (o *AsyncStateExecuteResponse) HasUpsertGlobalAttributes() bool`
+`func (o *AsyncStateExecuteResponse) HasWriteToGlobalAttributes() bool`

-HasUpsertGlobalAttributes returns a boolean if a field has been set.
+HasWriteToGlobalAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)